 Recommended Books are textbooks that are not compulsory but are extra reading materials should you wish to gain a more comprehensive background for your course.

 Most prescribed books are available in the library for a restricted borrowing period of one day (overnight) or three days.
-The titles listed in this guide correspond to the official 2017 Wits book list.
+The titles listed in this guide correspond to the latest official Wits book list.
 Use the course code for each school to locate the details and availability of prescribed/recommended books.